Dalas121/Heir_2_The_Throne/README.md

 	once you help the new chief take over, Konrad asks if now they'll help fight Asheviere the new chief laughs and threatens him instead

-//############################
-// LI'SAR'S MOVEMENT
-//############################
-//--------------------
-// BEFORE ELENSEFAR
-//--------------------
-before turn X...
-	check these things every prestart and every `name=enter hex` event
-- if Konrad is near Dan'Tonk, Li'sar is at Dan'Tonk.
-	- the first time this happens, she explains her ambush
-- else if Crossroads is incomplete, Li'sar is at Crossroads
-- else if Dan'Tonk is not fully conquered, Li'sar is at Dan'Tonk
-- else Li'sar is at Weldyn

-//--------------------
-// ELENSEFAR
-//--------------------
-----If Konrad Ignores Elensefar:
-- on turn X, Li'sar receives permission from Asheviere to attack Elensefar, and heads there with a fleet of ships
-	- make sure this plays nice with other prestart Li'sar cutscenes.
-E.g. she's just been defeated at Crossroads
-	- crossroads becomes failed; Konrad can move freely though it
-	- Li'sar no longer moves to Dan'Tonk; instead it's a generic general
-- on turn X+1, Delfador reunites with Konrad
-	- Li'sar is now at Elensefar
-	- storytext explain that Elensefar fell and Maddock fled.
-Burning, boats, etc.
-	- "what do we do now?"
-"With Maddock fled we cannot win through force of arms, but we can go for the sceptre"
-	- Li'sar's lieutenant is listening.
-Li'sar finds out, and resolves to beat Konrad to the sceptre.
-She vanishes into the fog
-	- show objectives

-----If Konrad Rescues Elensefar:
-TODO - also explain what happens if Konrad attacks ON turn X
-- before turn X, Konrad attacks and completes Elensefar storytext

-//--------------------
-// AFTER ELENSEFAR
-//--------------------
-- on turn X+2, Li'sar goes to the Ford
-	- dialogue should be a reminder that Li'sar is searching for the sceptre
-	- Konrad is allowed to fight her here, as 5-skull difficulty.
-If we actually defeat her, she retreats to regroup and vanishes from the bigmap for 1 turn
-		- Konrad may come from the north or south shore here
-		- no turn limit; no early finish; 40% gold carryover.
-Have Li'sar retreat when she's clearly lost, so she can't be farmed
-		- Li'sar has naval support here.
-Whatever that means
-	- reminder that Elensefar may or may not be retaken by Konrad at this point
-	- INCOMPLETE: she tries to cross, but the orcs demand payment.
-She's not impressed, and they fight
-	- COMPLETE: she comments that Konrad has already come this way
-	- IN PROGRESS: Li'sar attacks Konrad.
-We get an choice on the bigmap to either fight or flee.
-- on turn X+3, Li'sar goes to Dwarven Doors
-	- dialogue should be a reminder that Li'sar is searching for the sceptre
-	- Konrad is allowed to fight her here, as 5-skull difficulty.
-If we actually defeat her, she retreats to regroup and vanishes from the bigmap for 1 turn
-		- Konrad may come from the north or south entrance here
-		- no turn limit; no early finish; 40% gold carryover.
-Have Li'sar retreat when she's clearly lost, so she can't be farmed
-		- maybe do something interesting with the slaves here?
-	- INCOMPLETE: Li'sar and the orcs interact.
-The orcs would let her through, but she demands they free their slaves and they end up fighting.
-	- COMPLETE: The orcs are already beaten.
-Li'sar frees a few of their slaves, and passes through
-	- IN PROGRESS: Li'sar attacks Konrad.
-We get an choice on the bigmap to either fight or flee.
-- on turn X+4, Li'sar arrives at the sceptre
-	- overwrite the scenario preview for everything except Sceptre of Fire, to prevent Konrad from playing any other scenario
-	- ensure Konrad doesn't get softlocked.
-How do we achieve this?

-----TODO:
-- make sure positive elements of Li'sar's personality come through beforehand
-	- perhaps we somehow force the player to fight Li'sar at least once?
-Maybe she's at both Crossroads (guarding) and Elensefar (taking command of the victorious city)
-- ensure the bigmap adjusts in such a way that it's impossible to get stuck/softlocked when Li'sar reaches the sceptre
-	- Li'sar is guaranteed to conquer Ford of Abez,  at which point the scenario counts as failed (and Konrad can move through)
-	- Li'sar is guaranteed to conquer Dwarven Doors, at which point the scenario counts as failed (and Konrad can move through)
-	- including if the player uses Elensefar's smuggling
-		- disable smuggling while Li'sar is at the sceptre, but Konrad can still smuggle just fine 1 turn before
-		- make sure that if we complete the two smuggling part 2s, that there's an exit (both valley of death and wesmere)

 ```